Video Clips Include:

 Presented by explore.org and Audubon

-Egg-laying was complete with 3 eggs on May 1st.
-"After a winter in South America, our happy osprey pair has found their way back home," announced Maine Audubon on Friday, April 5th.
+On April 5th, Maine Audubon announced Rachel and Steve's return: "After a winter in South America, our happy osprey pair has found their way back home."

 How do osprey respond to seasonal change?
 The images and video captured during the nesting season are your springboard to research and discovery.